-Career Services professionals in University Career Services can assist students in identifying their interests, abilities, values and lifestyle preferences in relation to the world of work and match them to the occupations that are best suited for them.
-In collaboration with Exploratory Student Advisement, students will have the opportunity to take the FOCUS 2 assessment which is an online career assessment tool that can help students make career and educational decisions by identifying possible career options related to their interest patterns.
-These results are then interpreted by professionals in both Career Services and ESA so that the specific career possibilities, generated by the students responses, can be researched more fully within the site's impressive database of occupational information.
+Professionals in Career Services can assist students in identifying their interests, abilities, values and lifestyle preferences in relation to the world of work and match them to the occupations that are best suited for them.
+In collaboration with First Year Advisement, students will have the opportunity to take the FOCUS 2 assessment which is an online career assessment tool that can help students make career and educational decisions by identifying possible career options related to their interest patterns.
+These results are then interpreted by professionals in both Career Services and EY so that the specific career possibilities, generated by the students responses, can be researched more fully within the site's impressive database of occupational information.